April 20, 2021

 Founded in 1981 and based in Lanham, Maryland, Art & Negative Graphics is a full-service commercial printer specializing in direct mail, mailing and fulfillment and signage.

-SCREEN Americas announces the installation of the Truepress Jet L350UV SAI S to Hickman Label Company of Lebanon, Tennessee.
+SCREEN Americas announces the installation of the Truepress Jet L350UV SAI S model to Professional Business Supplies, Inc., also known as PBS, of York, Pennsylvania.